george8188625/Create-Electro-Energetics/checklist.md

 - [ ] display sources
 - [ ] some coil-gun-like weapon
 - [ ] more CC integration
+- [ ] some kind of electric blaze burner

 **ponders:**
 - [ ] voltage